saraclohisey/lab_handbook/preparing_manuscript_for_publication.md

 ## Reviews

 Keep.
 Calm.

+The person who has reviewed your paper is just that.
+A person.
+They may be right and they may be wrong.
+Try to think critically about the feedback.

 Give yourself a night to sleep on reviews before taking any steps.

 Read through them a number of times, formulate a plan and then contact your co-authors.

+Do you have a deadline for the resubmission?

 ### Addressing Comments